 Length of Torso

-The length of a jacket's torso is important to look at not only because it determines whether it will fit tall people, but also because it determines whether it will work under a backpack or harness.
-It is unbelievably annoying to go climbing in an ill-fitting jacket that slowly comes untucked as you climb.
+The length of a jacket's torso is vital to look at not only because it determines whether it will fit tall people, but also because it determines whether it will work under a backpack or climbing harness.
+It is quite annoying to go climbing in a poor fitting jacket that comes untucked as you climb.
 There is a constant urge to tug the layer down, which is made worse when you reach down to grab a piece of gear, only to find that the jacket has come completely untucked and fallen over your gear loop.
 Not a great situation.
-Luckily, most manufacturers have figured this out and unless you are exceedingly tall, there is surely a model of adequate length on the market.
-The Black Diamond CoEfficient features a long torso.
+Luckily, most manufacturers have figured this out, and unless you are exceedingly tall, there is surely a model of adequate length on the market.

-Some outdoor manufacturers, like The North Face and Patagonia, use recycled soda bottles to produce "new material."
+Some outdoor manufacturers, like The North Face, Marmot, and Patagonia, use recycled soda bottles to produce "new material."
 In addition, Patagonia takes in old garments through their recycling program and turns them into new fluffy offerings.
-They've even gone so far as to say "Don't Buy This Jacket," and instead are encouraging their customers to have their old stuff repaired first instead of buying new stuff.
+They've even gone so far as to say "Don't Buy This Jacket" and instead are encouraging their customers to have their old stuff repaired first instead of buying new stuff.
 As outdoor enthusiasts, it is constantly tempting to purchase the newest and greatest gear as things continue to evolve and improve.
 But we also want to minimize our impact on the planet and help keep those places we love to recreate in pristine.
+In our years of testing clothing, we've never noticed a difference in quality between garments made of new materials and recycled materials.
 Your best bet is to buy a quality product in the first place, treat it well, stitch and patch up those holes, and when it truly can't be worn any longer, send it off for recycling.

 Types of Fleece Jackets